Home » Blogs » Jim Corbett Jhirna Zone Safari (Afternoon Tiger Adventure)

 Frequently Asked Questions (FAQs)

-Why only the Jhirna Zone is open across all seasons?
+Why the Jhirna Zone is open across all seasons?

 That’s because it has a unique combination of terrain and roads that are navigable all year round.
 Roads and paths do not get washed away here, even during monsoons.
 Also, the Jhirna Zone was originally a farming area, later converted to a wildlife forest.
 Therefore, you can spot wild animals here all the time.
 It also has open grasslands, dry forests, and many water bodies that ensure greater visibility and frequent wild animal sightings.
 Lastly, safaris are allowed throughout the year depending on weather conditions.